Updated: October 9, 2019

 Withdrawal vs Investment Income Summary

 Only you can determine if it is safest to withdraw or get investment income in retirement.
-It is my hope that the factors address here will help you make a sound decision.
+It is my hope that the factors addressed here will help you make a sound decision.

 Combining a retirement withdrawal method with an alternative investment income method for at least some of your retirement years can be a smart solution that is in the middle.

-Lean toward the side of caution since no one wants to run out of money when their 90 and it’s too late to do much about it.
+Lean toward the side of caution since no one wants to run out of money while celebrating their 90th birthday and it’s too late to do much about it.
 We’re not all Buffett’s, who can continue to invest brilliantly in our late 80’s.

 But then, who knows?
 Maybe we can.